bgamari/ghc-wiki-import/commentary/compiler/stack-areas.md

 ```

-Note that the semantics of the now-unnecessary CopyIn and CopyOut are reified by an assignment to the stack pointer and by a series of copy instructions.
+Note that the semantics of the now-unnecessary CopyIn and CopyOut are reified by an assignment to the stack pointer and a series of copy instructions.
 If an optimization understands copy instructions, it can improve this code -- without having to worry about the semantics of CopyIn.